 - Add the bananas and melted butter into the dry ingredients and mix thoroughly.¼ cup melted vegan butter

-- Pour the batter into the loaf pan and bake for 45-50 minutes.
+- Pour the batter into the loaf pan and bake for 45-50 minutes until a toothpick inserted in the center of the loaf comes out clean.

 Notes